ISO 9001 2015 Requirements | Revisions and QMS Standard (Part 2)June 11, 2019 2021-05-16 13:11

 What Does the Context of the Organisation Mean?

-This is the amalgamation of significant internal and external aspects that impact an organisation’s capacity and method of delivering products and services to customers.
+This is the amalgamation of significant internal and external issues that impact an organization’s capacity and method of delivering products and services to customers.

-Internal factors normally include an organisation’s formal and informal decision-making processes, technologies, governance, corporate culture, information systems, and organisational structure.
+Internal issues normally include an organization’s formal and informal decision-making processes, technologies, governance, corporate culture, information systems, and organizational structure.

-External factors may cover social, economic, cultural, political, regulatory, legal, technological, competitive, environmental, and financial at the local, regional, national, and international levels.
+External issues may cover social, economic, cultural, political, regulatory, legal, technological, competitive, environmental, and financial at the local, regional, national, and international levels.

 What Are the Needs and Expectations Related with Interested Parties?

-An organisation must establish appropriate interested parties to the QMS, as well as the requirements of those interested parties.
+An organization must establish appropriate interested parties to the QMS, as well as the requirements of those interested parties.